North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Check their website as times vary depending on time of year.

-While this might seem extremely early (trust us, we felt the pain), you’ll thank yourself several hours later when heading up Bright Angel’s exposed trail.
+While this might seem extremely early (trust us, we felt the pain), you’ll thank yourself several hours later when heading up the Bright Angel Trail exposed sections.
 Most of the hike is in the sun so the earlier you head out, the more “shade” you have.

 The trail head starts in the middle of a pine forest.
 You begin your descent winding downhill on a sandy trail.
 The trail is comprised of switchbacks best navigated with a very bright headlamp and hiking poles.